IBM 3196

 The IBM 3196 Display Station is a 24x80 monochrome display and keyboard made by IBM.
 It can be used with the System/36, System/38, or AS/400 through wired attachment or Telnet.
 It uses a typewriter keyboard to enter, display, and manipulate data on a 12-inch monochrome screen.
 The 3196 performs all the basic functions of the 5291-2, as well as some additional functions.
-The 3196 also has a 25th character line line containing an operator information area.
+The 3196 also has a 25th character line containing an operator information area.
 The 3196 is compatible with the 5291 Model 2 Display Station and applications written for that product will operate on the 3196.